Shawshank redemption character analysis

 It chills my blood just to look at you.

-While reading the authentic narrative by Stephen King, it was Andy’s cool presence of mind, if not to say his indifference to the goings-on entitles verdict with credence.
+While reading the authentic narrative by Stephen King in search of means to simplify the Shawshank Redemption character analysis, it was Andy’s cool presence of mind, if not to say his indifference to the goings-on, that entitled the verdict with credence.
 It may seem that the outer world tags Dufresne with labels, showing no real interest in who he is: ‘the wife-killin’ banker’ (Red), ‘the smart banker who shot his wife’ (Hadley), ‘some hotshot banker’ (Blatch).
-The only thing is that back in 1947 Andy’s personality had no much beyond the image of a smart banker.
+The only thing is that back in 1947, Andy’s personality had not much beyond the image of a smart banker.

 People say you’re a cold fish.
 They